Analytical Equivalent Circuits for Three-dimensional Metamaterials and Metagratings: Theoretical Framework Results

 \subsection{Input Media -- Waveguide Discontinuity (\textrm{I})}

 For the derivation of the circuit parameters, we will consider the incident of a plane wave having the transverse electric-field vector oriented towards $\hat{\mathbf{y}}$.
-This scenario can be covered by a TM-polarized wave impinging obliquely (angle $\theta$), whose electric field components leads to $\hat{\mathbf{y}}$ (transverse) and $\hat{\mathbf{z}}$ (longitudinal).
-In this case, the transverse component of the incident wavevector $k_{\text{t}}$ is directed along $\hat{\mathbf{y}}$.
-A similar scenario can also be given by the incidence of a TE-polarized wave whose the electric-field component points towards $\hat{\mathbf{y}}$.
-In this case, the transverse component of the incident wavevector $k_{\text{t}}$ is parallel to the $\hat{\mathbf{x}}$-axis.
-Time-harmonic variation ($\E^{\jj\omega t}$) is present in all considered electromagnetic fields and thus suppressed from now onwards.
+This scenario can be covered by TM ($E_y, E_z, H_x$) and TE ($E_y, H_x, H_z$) polarized plane waves impinging obliquely (angle $\theta$), as illustrated in \Fig{fig1}(a).
+Time-harmonic variation ($\E^{\jj\omega t}$) is present in all the considered electromagnetic fields and thus suppressed from now onwards.

 The characterization of the discontinuity departs from the knowledge, a priori, of the electromagnetic field expansion at both sides of the discontinuity.
-In the air o input region, referenced by the superscript $(\text{in})$, the transverse electric field can be expressed by a Floquet series of harmonics.
+In the input region, referenced by the superscript $(\text{in})$, the transverse electric field can be expressed by a Floquet series of harmonics.
 Each of these harmonics is excited after the interaction of the incident wave and the discontinuity.

-Assuming TM incidence, the field expansion in the air-region can be written at the discontinuity plane $(z = 0)$ as follows:
+Assuming TM incidence, the field expansion in the air-region can be written at the discontinuity plane $(z = 0)$ as follows \cite{Berral2015, Alex2021}:

 with the unity being the normalized amplitude of the incident wave and $E_{00}^{\text{TM,(in)}}$ the unknown reflection coefficient.
 The coefficients $E_{nm}^{\text{TE/TM}, (\text{in})}$ are the unknown amplitudes associated with TE/TM $nm$-harmonics.
 The transverse wavevector of a $nm$-th harmonic is referred as $k_{nm}$, defined as